 Risk education | Project duration: 2015–2019

 South Sudan is the world's youngest nation.
-The war has been raging uninterrupted for more fifty years.
-Although the conflict that broke out again in 2013 after a short break officially came to an end in the summer of 2018, it has led to one of the severest humanitarian catastrophes the world has ever witnessed.
-Millions of people are fleeing the war zone, dependent on aid organisations and threatened by hunger and disease – and by masses of explosive remnants of war that also impede the aid workers.
+The region has been a theatre of virtually uninterrupted war for more than fifty years.
+Although the conflict that broke out again in 2013 after a short break officially came to an end in the summer of 2018, it has led to one of the greatest humanitarian catastrophes the world has ever witnessed.
+Millions of people are fleeing the war zone, dependent on aid organisations and threatened by hunger and disease – and masses of explosive remnants of war that also impede the aid workers.

 Clearing mines during an ongoing conflict is extremely dangerous.
-Demined areas are soon contaminated again.
+Demined areas are soon contaminated again due to fighting.
 WWM therefore concentrates on educating the population.
 We finance a mobile DanChurchAid (DCA) team that educates people living in mined areas using methods appropriate for their age and gender.
 It also trains youths and adults as "ambassadors".

 Example: Emmanuel Sebit Kenyi, "Peer Risk Educator"